Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: The Model

-The task for our model is to predict the distribution of $\bA_\cF$ given the historical proportions $\bA_\cH$, the parent's history $\by\idx{p}_\cH$ and the covariates $\bX$.
-Note that for any $s \in [T]$, $\ba_s \in \Delta^{C-1}$, where $\Delta^{d-1}$ denotes the $(d-1)$-dimensional simplex.
+We are interested in predicting the distribution of $\bA_\cF$ given historical proportions $\bA_\cH$, the parent's history $\by\idx{p}_\cH$ and covariates $\bX$.
+Note that for any $s\in [T]$, the $s$th row of $\bA(p)$, $\ba_s \in \Delta^{C-1}$ (denotes the $(C-1)$-dimensional simplex).
 Therefore, our predicted distribution should also be a distribution over the simplex for each row.
-Thus, we use the Dirichlet~\citep{olkin1964multivariate} family to model the output distribution for each row of the predicted proportions, as we will detail later.
+Hence, we use the Dirichlet~\citep{olkin1964multivariate} family to model the output distribution for each row of the predicted proportions, as detailed later.

-{\it Architecture. } The two main architectural components that we use are (i) a LSTM based sequence to sequence (seq-2-seq)~\citep{hochreiter1997long} model to capture temporal structure and (ii) a multi-head self attention model~\citep{vaswani2017attention} to capture the dependence across the children proportions.
-We first pass our inputs through the seq-2-seq model and obtain the decoder side output as follows,

-where $\bE\idx{\cL(p)}$ are embeddings for the children nodes that are jointly trained.
-The decoder output $\bD_\cF$ has shape $F \times C \times r$, where $r$ denotes the output dimension of the decoder.
-Note that each child proportion time-series is fed independently to the seq-2-seq model i.e $C$ is the batch dimension of the encoder-decoder, as shown in Figure~\ref{fig:arch}.
-We then pass the decoder outputs through several layers of multi-headed self attention given by,
+We choose the simplest possible architectural building blocks for the task at hand: (i) we use a simple MLP (Multi-Layer Perceptron) encoder-decoder model for capturing the temporal dependencies in the proportions of a child (independently of other children) (ii) we use multi-headed attention~\citep{vaswani2017attention} to capture dependencies among the children of the family.